Falon Mihalic, Windbloom. Permanent public artwork. Civic Art Collection City of Houston, Texas. Alief Community Center

 ARTIST STATEMENT 2026

 I am a sculptor based in Texas working in ceramics, painting, and environmental installation.
 I take ephemeral natural systems and hidden ecologies like local weather and water bodies and I give them form by mapping, making, and building their fleeting qualities into permanent sculptures and paintings.
-My studio is my laboratory.
-I rigorously test the colorful, moody and emotional qualities of ceramics, glass, and pigments to transform how we experience color and light, and then the world around us.
+My studio is my laboratory where I push material fluency in ceramics, glass, and pigments to understand their miraculous color effects.
+By rigorously testing the moody and emotional qualities of my materials, I know how to use them to transform how we experience color and light, and then the world around us.

 My public art commissions tell the stories of fluctuating patterns and hidden ecologies.
 With my monumental artworks, I am revealing hidden ecological qualities and placing them at the forefront of the public’s imagination.